Bear144wp/computer-statistical-analysis-system/README.md

 # computer-statistical-analysis-system
-A progran to analyse all the computer statistics - With button to update in real time! (using python, with the tkinter and psutil libraries)
+A program to analyse all the computer statistics - With button to update in real time! (using python, with the tkinter and psutil libraries)